-03 May How to Tape your Mouth for optimal night breathing
+03 May Tape your Mouth and Sleep Better

 Are you nervous about taping your mouth at night?

 I get it.
 I was very uncomfortable about it in the beginning.

 After I experienced the many benefits, I was sold on the idea.

 The truth is there are many options to choose from.
 A quick search on Amazon for mouth tape nets you pages and pages of options!